gsvamsikrishna/python-kafka-microservices/README.md

 ### <div align="center">High level view</div>
 This pizza takeaway shop ecosystem was designed using Python and made simple for demo/learning purposes, basically the following are the app/microservices created:
 - Web application using the Flask lib (```webapp.py```) so users can login to, customise their pizza, order and follow up the status of their order.
 This webapp will be the Command portion of the CQRS pattern.
-To make it simpler a SQLite3 state store* is being used as the materialised view between Command and Query, however in a real life scenario that could be an in-memory data store or ksqlDB/Flink
+To make it simpler a SQLite3 state store* is being used as the materialised view between Command and Query, however in a real life scenario that could be an in-memory data store or ksqlDB
 - Once the pizza is ordered it will go through four microservices (following the same flow of a real pizza shop):
   - Assemble the pizza as per order (```msvc_assemble.py```)
   - Bake the pizza (```msvc_bake.py```)